atenie/roadIdentification/README.md

 **Dataset**

 Taken from the great people at comma.ai's comma10k project under the MIT license.
-Please support their project for they are doing a
+Please support their project for they are doing an amazing job at furthering road safety and humanity.

 **Instruction guide**